 Instructions to TGah Editor: Change this paragraph as follows:

 For non-S1G STAs, Tthe CS mechanism combines the NAV state and the STA's transmitter status with physical CS to determine the busy/idle state of the medium.
 For S1G STAs, the CS mechanism combines the NAV state, RID state and the STA's transmitter status with physical CS to determine the busy/idle state of the medium.
 The NAV and RID may be thought of as a counters, which counts down to 0 at a uniform rate.
 For non-S1G STAs, Wwhen the NAV counter is 0, the virtual CS indication is that the medium is idle; when nonzero, the indication is busy.
-For S1G STAs, when both NAV and RID counters are 0, the virtual CS indication is that the medium is idle; when any of them is nonzero the indication is busy. (#254,841,985)The medium shall be determined to be busy when the STA is transmitting.
+For S1G STAs, when both NAV and RID counters are 0, the virtual CS indication is that the medium is idle; when either the NAV counter or the RID counter is non-zero the indication is that the medium is busy. (#254,841,985)The medium shall be determined to be busy when the STA is transmitting.